Inferior Vena Cava Filters

 Let Us Help

-Goldenberg Lauricella, PLLC in Minneapolis, Minnesota is in active litigation against Cook Inc. and Cordis on behalf of victims of IVC filter failure.
+The Minnesota defective medical device attorneys at Goldenberg Lauricella, PLLC in Minneapolis, Minnesota are in active litigation against Cook Inc. and Cordis on behalf of victims of IVC filter failure.
 If you or a loved one has suffered an injury due to IVC filter device failure, contact a lawyer on our experienced team today.

 About IVC Filters